top of page

 Zagreb itinerary - 3 days

-With another day in this gorgeous areas, one of the best things is a day trip to the surrounding area.
-There are plenty to choose from.
+With another day in this gorgeous area, one of the best things to do is a day trip.
+There are plenty of great options to choose from.

 varazdin croatia